ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 * Login to your github.com account, and

 * Then create a new repository.
-You do this by pressing the green button with the words "New repository".
+You do this by pressing the green button with the words "New".
 Alternatively, on the menu bar on top, there is a '+' sign with a down arrow next to it.
 If you click it, you also get the option of creating a new repository.

 On the next screen: